sarahhkhann/DS340-FinalProject/README.md

 # DS340-FinalProject

-An LSTM model predicting energy consumption levels in Western France with an accuracy of up to 95%.
+An LSTM model predicting energy consumption levels in Western Europe with an accuracy of up to 95%.